November 03, 2020 3 min read

 There’s nothing wrong with a good salad on any day, but one with raw vegetables high in natural alkaline can greatly benefit the digestive system.
 A salad of leafy greens and lettuces, carrots and cucumbers, or celery and asparagus are good foods to reduce stomach acids from flaring up and prevent inflammation around the clock.
 Not only are raw vegetables a preventive measure, but they are also a treatment.
 A hearty salad can satisfy your hunger, help to decrease stomach acid, and prevent indigestion symptoms.

 Aloe Vera is well-known for its topical applications in treating sunburns, minor cuts and abrasions.
-However, Aloe Vera Gel contains a natural stomach acid buffer called malic-calcium that neutralizes excess acid, can hold those acid levels down, and can even effect mood through the gut brain axis.
+However, Aloe Vera supports general wellness throughout the digestive track due to its acid buffering and soothing properties and can even effect mood through the gut brain axis.
 Much of that can be attributed to Aloe Vera’s many compounds.
 The plant contains several enzymes which aid in breaking down fats and sugars that contribute to supporting healthy digestion.
-It contains two active constituents – glycoproteins and polysaccharides.
-The former helps to reduce inflammation and hinder pain; the latter helps to ensure the proper digestion of food.
-Aloe Vera can soothe the esophagus track, too, and provide relief from irritation.
-It is loaded with minerals, vitamins and amino acids that contribute toward and helps support digestive wellness.
-Other studies indicate and suggest that Aloe Vera aids in boosting digestion, promotes regular bodily movements, and contributes in helping to balance stomach acid.
+It contains two active constituents - glycoproteins and polysaccharides that help to ensure the proper digestion of food.
+Aloe’s main property is to be soothing as well as moistening which helps calm the body.
+The nutrients present in the plant’s inner gel produce a soothing effect on the body.